 We may share your personal information with debt recovery agents for the purposes of recovering any outstanding charges owed to us.

 We may share your personal information with our legal services or solicitors if we are preparing or defending a legal claim.

 If we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 We may share your information with shared service functions within the Places for People Group, such as for the purpose of financial transaction when making payments to us.
 Places for People Group shared services comply with and process personal information within the same privacy standards and procedures.

 Although this is not an exhaustive list the following third parties process data on Places for People Leisure Limited’s behalf which may include your personal data for the specific purposes identified.
 Places for People Leisure Limited has appropriate contracts in place to ensure third party data processors comply with necessary regulations:

 Salesforce.com EMEA Limited – Marketing services

 Technogym S.p.A. – Mobile Fitness App service

-To support the provision of Places Locker App, our mobile fitness app we will share your personal information with Technogym S.p.A.
-By taking up a membership with Places Gym we will share your personal information to support the set-up of your Locker App invitation as we have assessed that it is in our legitimate interest to offer you this membership benefit.
-You can tell us to stop at any time by contacting email@example.com
+To support the provision of Places Tracker App, our mobile fitness app we will share your personal information with Technogym S.p.A. (www.mywellness.com) By taking up a membership with Places Leisure we will share your personal information to support the set-up of your Tracker App and an email invitation will be sent as we have assessed that it is in our legitimate interest to offer you this membership benefit.
+The Technogym platform is based on the name My Wellness and customers will receive an email verification from My Wellness to verify the account.
+You can tell us to stop at any time by contacting firstname.lastname@example.org

 GroupMove Limited – Provision of on demand exercise class services via Places Leisure Virtual Studio